Credit cards can be a great tool to help you and your finances – if you know how to use them properly.

 Once you know what side benefits you have through your credit card, make sure you take advantage of them.
 As many as 31% of credit card holders aren’t redeeming their rewards!
 If you have a Platinum Rewards Mastercard through PCU and you’re not using your rewards points you could be missing out on gift cards, travel and more!

 With knowledge and proper use, credit cards can help your credit score and you can use it to help pay down debt and even make your credit card work for you with rewards!
-Get started with a Platinum Rewards Mastercard from PCU today!
+Looking for a rewards credit card in New City, Nanuet, or Orangeburg, get started with a Platinum Rewards Mastercard from PCU today!
+Palisades CU offers credit cards and other financial services to eligible members of Rockland and Bergen County.